William Wroughton

 Sir William Wroughton (1509/10–1559), of Broad Hinton, Wiltshire, was an English politician.

 He was a Member (MP) of the Parliament of England for Wiltshire in 1547 and April 1554.
-He built the present parish church of St. Peter Ad Vincula-Broad Hinton.
+He built Broad Hinton's parish church of St. Peter Ad Vincula.

 He married Eleanor Lewknor, daughter of Edward Lewknor and a seven-time great-granddaughter of King Edward III.
 Their many descendants include the Wolseley baronets and Garnet Wolseley, 1st Viscount Wolseley.
 Their four sons and three daughters included: